Section B3: League Competition Rules

 B3:11 Cup Ties shall take precedence over League Matches and the latter must be postponed if the Board so directs.

-B3:12 Each Club shall register its ground in accordance with Section A2 of these Operational Rules.
-In addition, each Club shall ensure that at all times, its ground complies with the Minimum Ground Requirements set out in Section A2 of these Operational Rules and any other Operational Rules or requirements that the Council or Board make or specify from time to time.
+B3:12 Each Club shall register its Ground in accordance with Section A2 of these Operational Rules.
+In addition, each Club shall ensure that at all times, its Ground complies with the Facility Standards set out in Section A2 of these Operational Rules and any other Operational Rules or requirements that the Council or Board make or specify from time to time.
 The home Club in each League Match shall ensure that it has in place an adequate policy of public liability insurance for each League Match.

 B3:13 All League Match Officials shall be appointed by the RFL and their remuneration and expenses shall be decided by the Board.